StefanLeng/gurps-gridless/README.md

 Long three hex creatures with an image scaling of 1.5: Width: 1, Height: 3, Anchor X: 0.5, Anchor Y: 0.72, If using a square image, Image Fit Mode: Full Height.

+### API

+If you want to set the token dimenions, scale and offset from a macro or from another module, youn need to set them through this module if it is active.
+Changes to the normal token attributes will have no effect, because they will be  overwriten by the module.

+You can get the api with this call:

+const gurpsGridlessApi = game.modules.get('gurps-gridless')?.api;

+The api has the following functions:

+async function setTokenDimensions(tokenDokument, length, width)

+async function setTokenOffsetX(tokenDokument, offset)

+async function setTokenOffsetY(tokenDokument, offset)

+async function setTokenScale(tokenDokument, scale)

+async function setTokenImageOffsetX(tokenDokument, offset)

+async function setTokenImageOffsetY(tokenDokument, offset)

+If you are doing a module and need to accses the api during startup, you can do so savely in the hook 'gurpsGridlessReady'.
+For convinience, the api is given as the hook argument:

+// if I need to do something as soon as the gurps-gridless is ready Hooks.on('gurpsGridlessReady', (api) => {
+  // do what I need with the api
+});

 ### Legal

 The material presented here is my original creation, intended for use with the [GURPS](http://www.sjgames.com/gurps) system from [Steve Jackson Games](ttp://www.sjgames.com).
 This material is not official and is not endorsed by Steve Jackson Games.